Agora-wireless/Agora/README.md

         </pre>
     * Install Intel MKL - See
        [instructions](https://software.intel.com/content/www/us/en/develop/articles/installing-intel-free-libs-and-python-apt-repo.html).
        * MKL can also be installed from Intel Parallel Studio XE.
-Agora has been tested with 2019 and 2020 versions.
+Agora has been tested with 2019, 2020, and 2021 versions.
        * **NOTE**: To enable JIT acceleration applied for matrix multiplication in the code, MKL version after 2019 update 3 is required.

     * Optional: DPDK
-       * [DPDK](http://core.dpdk.org/download/) version 20.02.1 is tested with
+       * [DPDK](http://core.dpdk.org/download/) version 20.02.1 and 20.11.1 has been tested with
         Intel 40 GbE and Mellanox 100 GbE NICs in Agora.
+       * It is required you enable hugepage support and run agora under sudo permissions (LD_LIBRARY_PATH=${LD_LIBRARY_PATH}).
+       * Mellanox dpdk support depends on libibverbs / libmlx5 / ibverbs-utils
-       * To install it, run `sudo make install T=x86_64-native-linuxapp-gcc DESTDIR=/usr -j`
+       * To install version 20.02.1 of dpdk, run `sudo make install T=x86_64-native-linuxapp-gcc DESTDIR=/usr -j` (CONFIG_RTE_LIBRTE_MLX5_PMD=y in config/common_base to enabled MLX5 poll mode driver)
+       * To install version 20.11.1 `meson build && cd build && ninja`  `sudo ninja install`  `sudo ldconfig` the MLX poll mode driver will be autodetected and installed if required

 ## Building and running with emulated RRU
 We provide a high performance [packet generator](simulator) to emulate the RRU.
 This generator allows Agora to run and be tested without actual RRU hardware.
 The following are steps to set up both Agora and the packet generator.